-The Graduate Diploma in Orientation and Mobility is our newest one-year postgraduate offering, that is in its second year running.
-The program attracts students from across Australia who participate in class through mostly blended remote learning activities.
-The convenience for students to be able to undertake placements in their home state (where possible) makes this program unique in the way it caters for student diversity and the learning/working needs of students.
+The Graduate Diploma in Orientation and Mobility is a successful one-year postgraduate offering that is in its third year running here at SOVS.
+The program attracts students from across Australia who participate in classes through a blend of remote learning activities.

-An on-campus experience is required for four to five weeks during the year, where students must travel to Sydney to participate in intensive practical skills training sessions.
+An on-campus experience is required for four to five weeks during Term 2, where students must travel to Sydney to participate in intensive practical skills training sessions.

-Photo: Students and instructors working together to provide guidance on the effective use of canes.
+Here are some photos of students and instructors working together on the effective use of canes.